Pascal-So/photo-aligner-playground/readme.md

 # Photo Aligner

-useful for extracting stabilized image regions from handheld image sequences
+extracting stabilized image regions from handheld image sequences. dirty hack all around. consider this more of a playground repo that I can use as a base when quickly trying something.

 ```bash
 python -m venv venv